nobias-fht/pasteur_n2v/docs/n2v/answers.md

 ??? question "Deconvolution"
     Is N2V some sort of deconvolution?

     => Absolutely not!
-Deconvolution uses an apporximation of the PSF to estimate the image without the effect of diffraction.
+Deconvolution uses an approximation of the PSF to estimate the image without the effect of diffraction.
 N2V only estimates the amount of per pixel noise.